px-pride/rivals-camera-stabilizer/README.md

 ## Instructions

 Under releases, download RivalsCameraStabilize-Standalone.zip.
 Unzip it and run RivalsCameraStabilizer.exe, at which point you can provide your video file.
-The program handles most video formats as inputs, but currently only outputs to AVI.
+The program handles most video formats as inputs, and produces MP4s.

 You can also download example.zip to see an example of stabilized footage.